 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This super quick and easy cheesecake will give you the texture and flavor you're looking for without a big investment in time and effort.
 It only requires a few simple ingredients, so it's best use the best quality items you can find.
 For best results, it's important that you use full-fat cream cheese and full-fat sweetened condensed milk.
-Use freshly squeezed lemon juice; the stuff from the fake lemons doesn't have enough acid.
+Use freshly squeezed lemon juice, too—the stuff from the fake lemons doesn't have enough acid.

-This cheesecake can be topped with any flavor of canned pie filling for a finishing touch; or, try fresh raspberries or strawberries.
+This cheesecake can be topped with any flavor of canned pie filling for a finishing touch or try fresh raspberries or strawberries.
 From start to serving time, it takes a little over an hour.
 The texture is perfectly light and fluffy, making it a great warm-weather dessert.
 Plus, you never have to turn on the oven!

-Note: Please make sure you are using sweetened condensed milk, NOT evaporated milk, in this recipe.
-I have made this cheesecake many times and it has always set up perfectly.
+- Please make sure you are using sweetened condensed milk, not evaporated milk, in this recipe.
+It should set up perfectly with sweetened condensed milk.
 The mixture should already be thick when you pour it into the crust; if it is thin at this point, you used the wrong kind of milk.